European Traveler

 Fast Transfers by Taxi from Gare du Nord to Paris-Gare de Lyon Station

 Traveling times by car between Paris-Gare du Nord and Paris-Gare de Lyon is almost the same as traveling by RER.
 It is thus worth considering taking a taxi too when traveling in a small group, with bulky luggage, small children, or the infirm.
-Taxi2airport quotes around €25 for the trip from Gare du Nord to Gare de Lyon.
+Expect to pay at least €25 for the trip from Gare du Nord to Gare de Lyon on a pre-booked shuttle service.
 If not booking a taxi in advance, the rate is by the meter.

 Traveling times by high-speed trains from Paris to London, Brussels, Germany, Cologne, Frankfurt, Stuttgart, the south and east of France, and even Switzerland can be very short.
 However, the transfer time required when having to change stations in Paris remains a major hindrance to high-speed rail travel through France and Western Europe.